 Risk factors of Cyclothymic Disorder:

-Cyclothymic disorder is thought to be a rare disorder.
-But accurate evaluations are hard to be made because people might be misdiagnosed or undiagnosed as having other mood disorders, such as depression.
+Cyclothymic Disorder is thought to be a rare disorder.
+Accurate evaluations are hard to make because people might be misdiagnosed or undiagnosed as having other mood disorders, such as depression.

 Complications of Cyclothymic Disorder: